Abdisalam-Badel/SECSHSD/README.md

-# Our code, and dataset will be made available here soon.
+# Our code and dataset will be made available here soon.